csswizardry/csscv/README.md

 **CSSCV is a simple, opinionated stylesheet for formatting semantic HTML to look like a CSS file.**

+## Getting started

+The simplest way to get started with CSSCV is to dive right into the HTML and get editing!
+There is nothing in the Sass that isn’t used in the HTML, so the `index.html` file acts as a comprehensive, real-world demo of what CSSCV can do.

+Below is a more detailed overview of the ins-and-outs of the way CSSCV works.

 ## Opinionated?

 CSSCV matches my own personal style of writing CSS, and uses a specific colour